 • Search JSTOR in a new way with a semantic search-powered capability that works better for natural language queries than traditional keyword search.

 JSTOR stays up to date on the latest technologies and applies them in ways that best serve our users.
 JSTOR has previously applied machine learning (ML) and artificial intelligence (AI) technologies to optimize the research experience.
 For example, we have created a citation graph to link all articles on JSTOR, and used ML to improve the relevance of search results and recommendations.
-As we extend our knowledge and application of new technologies to generative AI, we expect to iterate and evolve as we learn.
+As we extend our knowledge and application of new technologies to AI, we expect to iterate and evolve as we learn.
 By volunteering for our limited beta test, you will help us define the long-term scope of this exciting new tool.

 • What content can the tool be used with?